Abdisto/hyprland-keybind-prettifier/README.md

 >
 > and no rendering library like qt or gtk ... is used
 >
-> Using any font like monospace-based ones won't do,
+> Using any font like not monospace-based ones won't do,
 >
 > since every character has its own spacing